jaygreco/eagle_centriod_exporter/README.md

 # How?

 Simply run export_centroid_mils.ulp or export_centroid_mm.ulp.
-To mark a part as NOPOP, create an attribute with name "BOM_DNP" and vale "DNP".
+To mark a part as NOPOP, create an attribute with name "BOM_DNP" and value "DNP".
 The export ULP will ignore it when creating the placement file.